 Urinary infections during menstruation

-The cause of these infections are bacteria.
+The cause of these infections is bacteria.
 And the most common is E-Coli, present in the intestine and within reach of the urethra, which often leads to cystitis or inflammation of the bladder.
 Due to the female anatomy they are more common in them.

 Why do urinary tract infections occur during menstruation?

 Urinary infections or cystitis are an infection of the bladder and urethra, organs that expel urine from the body.
-It can be caused by any type of microorganism: bacteria, viruses, fungi or parasites, although most frequently it is bacterial.
+It can be caused by any type of microorganism: bacteria, viruses, fungi or parasites, although it is most frequently bacterial.

 This causes the temperature and humidity to promote an ideal environment for bacteria to develop and there is a greater possibility of having infections in the vaginal region.

-What are the symptoms of urinary infections?
+What are the symptoms of urinary tract infections?

 Factors that predispose to urinary infections

-How is a urinary infection diagnosed?
+How is a urinary tract infection diagnosed?

-In addition, they can request:
+Additionally, they can request:

 - Urine culture: In some cases, a urine culture may be needed to see what type of bacteria is causing the infection.
 It is recommended when you have repeated infections or certain medical problems.